Lawyer sees "conspiracy of silence" in Mubarak trial

 Mubarak, 83, who has denied the charges that also include abuse of power and corruption, was again in court on a stretcher and in the same cage as his two sons, the former interior minister and other top police officers.

-The prosecution, responding to the final arguments of the defense, said they had worked round the clock to build the case.
+The prosecution, responding to the final arguments of the defence, said they had worked round the clock to build the case.

 "We say the evidence is strong and decisive," prosecution lawyer Moustafa Suleiman said, adding that television footage showed the violence unleashed on protesters during the 18-day uprising that brought down Mubarak on February 11, 2011.

-He added: "Over the course of the past month, what we have heard (from the defense) was distortions, silencing of the truth.
+He added: "Over the course of the past month, what we have heard (from the defence) was distortions, silencing of the truth.
 Some of it was complete manipulation."

 The prosecution reminded the court of footage from a mobile phone of one victim that showed the moment he was shot during the uprising, with images of the officer who shot him, but the Interior Ministry said it could not identify the shooter.

-The prosecution also dismissed the defense argument that "third parties" and foreigners were to blame.
+The prosecution also dismissed the defence argument that "third parties" and foreigners were to blame.

 "Were these foreigners or third parties just in Tahrir Square (in Cairo)?
 How come they didn't show up in other provinces," Suleiman said.